GIScience/ohsome-quality-api/docs/development_setup.md

 - Poetry: ≥ 1.5
 - R: ≥ 4.0

 This project uses [Poetry](https://python-poetry.org/docs/) for packaging and dependencies management.
-Please make sure it is installed on your system using `pip` or `pipx`.
+Please make sure it is installed on your system using `pip`.

 ### Installation